False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Interested and Concerned Parties

-Interested and concerned parties include persons considering, seeking, and receiving treatment with a nonsurgical medical aesthetic device, health care professionals counseling and treating persons with a nonsurgical medical aesthetic device, the federal government (FDA, FTC), state attorneys general, the medical device industry, industry self-regulatory bodies (e.g., NAD), and health care professional associations, such as, the International Society of Plastic and Aesthetic Nurses (ISPAN), the American Society for Aesthetic Plastic Surgery (The Aesthetic Society), American Society of Plastic Surgeons (ASPS), the American Nurses Association (ANA), and the American Medical Association (AMA).
+Interested and concerned parties include persons considering, seeking, and receiving treatment with a nonsurgical medical aesthetic device, healthcare professionals counseling and treating persons with a nonsurgical medical aesthetic device, the federal government (FDA, FTC), state attorneys general, the medical device industry, industry self-regulatory bodies (e.g., NAD), and healthcare professional associations, such as, the International Society of Plastic and Aesthetic Nurses (ISPAN), the American Society for Aesthetic Plastic Surgery (The Aesthetic Society), American Society of Plastic Surgeons (ASPS), the American Nurses Association (ANA), and the American Medical Association (AMA).

 Nursing Perspective

 Professional nursing values and obligations provide frameworks to consider the policy issue and the nursing response.
 The ANA Code of Ethics for Nurses with Interpretive Statements (2015) (the Code) guides the nursing profession in describing the nonnegotiable obligations of all nurses across all roles and settings practicing in the U.S. (ANA, 2015, Preface) and is explicitly noted as “both normative and aspirational” (p. viii).
-With nursing ethics fundamentally grounded as a social ethic, the Code helps nurses see the world as it is and as it could be in our (nursing) serving humanity.
-The Code informs the actions and behavior of nurses during informed consent, for example, in discussing the duty of nurses to minimize unwanted medical treatment related to a failure of informed consent (ANA, 2015, Provision 1, Interpretive Statement 1.3 The Nature of Health) and in describing a person’s right to necessary support in decision making for medical treatments.
-These attend to the context, or manner, of disclosure in addition to the content, or material, of disclosure in informed consent (ANA, 2015, Provision 1, Interpretive Statement 1.4 The Right to Self-Determination).
+With nursing ethics fundamentally grounded as a social ethic, the Code serves as a useful tool in aiding nurses to see the world as it is and as it could be in our (nursing) serving humanity.
+The Code informs the actions and behavior of nurses during informed consent, for example, in discussing the duty of nurses to minimize unwanted medical treatment related to a failure of informed consent (ANA, 2015, Provision 1, Interpretive Statement 1.3 The Nature of Health) and in describing persons right to necessary support in decision making for medical treatments, which attends to the context, or manner, of disclosure in addition to the content, or material, of disclosure in informed consent (ANA, 2015, Provision 1, Interpretive Statement 1.4 The Right to Self-Determination).
 The core nursing value of human dignity is relevant here.
-Nursing’s whole person view situates autonomy and self-determination in the context of respect for human dignity and informs a nurse’s role, professional scope of responsibility, and approach to supporting a person's decision-making and their consent or refusal to a treatment or procedure. “[N]ursing bases its commitment to respect for autonomy in human dignity.
-Nurses offer information and advice to patients in ways that exercise compassion, affirm patient dignity, and recognize the patient's uniqueness as a person” (Fowler, 2015, p.
-18).
-In doing so, nurses consider actual and potential external and internal factors influencing decision-making.
-For example, the nurse critically appraises oneself for any biases or conflicts of interest at the intrapersonal level, and, at the interpersonal level, the nurse acknowledges the power differential inherent in the nurse-healthcare consumer relationship and authentically engages with healthcare consumers in decision-making (Crigger, 2009).
-Further considerations at the meso and macrosystem levels include the social and structural determinants of health, such as access to care, access to the internet, financial constraints, and power differentials beyond the nurse-patient dyad—to include information asymmetry among, for example, health care consumers, clinicians, and the medical device industry.
-Rather than a misplaced emphasis on the theoretical, detached, or acontextual individual choice, respect for human dignity appreciates the complexity of reality in that care, decision-making about care, and a person's health and wellness do not exist in a vacuum.
+Nursing’s whole person view locates autonomy and self-determination in the context of respect for human dignity and informs a nurse’s role, professional scope of responsibility, and approach to supporting persons decision-making and their consent or refusal to a treatment or procedure.

 Explicit phenomena of concern to nursing as described in Nursing’s Social Policy Statement (2010) include “health literacy [and] decision making and the ability to make choices” (p.
 14).
 Clarifying the role of the nurse and the context of care delivery related to advertising and promotion of medical devices lends further consideration of nursing expertise in the environment of care and nursing’s primary focus on human responses to actual or potential changing states of health and wellbeing.
 Here, the meaning of human responses concentrates on the human response to false, deceptive, or misleading advertising; collective human response can be drawn from decision science (The Decision Lab, n.d.) and behavioral economics literature.
-Relevant nursing diagnoses prompting a nursing response are associated with information behavior challenges, including decisional conflict, readiness for enhanced emancipated decision-making, and readiness for enhanced health literacy (Herdman et al., 2021).
-Decision quality is the desired outcome of consent and occurs when a person seeking and receiving care is informed, meaningfully involved, and the resulting decision is concordant with their values and preferences (Sepucha et al., 2013, 2016).
+Relevant nursing diagnoses prompting a nursing response are associated with information behavior challenges, to include decisional conflict, readiness for enhanced emancipated decision making, and readiness for enhanced health literacy (Herdman et al., 2021).
+Decision quality is the desired outcome of consent and occurs when a person seeking and receiving care is informed, meaningfully involved, and where the resulting decision is concordant with their values and preferences (Sepucha et al., 2013, 2016).

 Issue Statement